vibudh2209/D2/README.md

   This will create a *path_to_morgan_folder/morgan_folder* folder, and generate the Morgan fingerprints of 1024 bits of size and radius of 2 within it.
 It is recommended as many CPUs as possible to speed up the process.
 This step takes ~260GB memory for 1.36 billion molecules

-Run D<sup>2</sup>
+Run DD
 ---------

 **Create the project**
-Before starting D<sup>2</sup>, create a project folder and create a text file named "logs.txt"within it, following this [format](temp/logs.txt).
+Before starting DD, create a project folder and create a text file named "logs.txt"within it, following this [format](temp/logs.txt).

-D<sup>2</sup> pipeline is divided in 5 sequential phases to be repeated over multiple iterations until a desired number of final predicted virtual hits is reached:
+DD pipeline is divided in 5 sequential phases to be repeated over multiple iterations until a desired number of final predicted virtual hits is reached:

 **Phase 1.** *Random sampling of molecules*
 1. The number of molecules to be sampled is defined in the logs.txt file and can be modified any time during the runs (for example, to keep constant the number of molecules added to the training set between iteration 1 and the other iterations).
 Choose the number according with the computational resources that are available, as these molecules will be docked later on.
 During iteration 1 this sample of molecules will be splitted in three to build initial training, validation and test set.
 From iteration 2 it will correspond to the number of molecules that are used for augmenting the training set.